 Please leave a ★★★★★ review or comment below.

 - 2 cups orange juice

-- When ready to serve, add 3 to 4 ice cubes.
-Fill glasses halfway with the citrus juice base.
-Top with champagne.
+- When ready to serve, add 3 to 4 ice cubes to a glass.
+Fill glasses with punch.
+Top up with more prosecco if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.